r57zone/DualShock4-emulator/README.md

 ## Xbox controller
 The "Back" button on the Xbox controller emulating pressing the touchpad on a Sony DualShock 4.

 The "Share" button is tied to the simultaneous pressing of the "Back" and "Start" buttons or to the "F12" key.

+You can shake (gyro) the controller by pressing "Back" and "RB" (Right bumper).